-This passage was important for me artistically when I was struggling to really unpack the heart of my artwork.
+This passage was important for me artistically when I was struggling to unpack the heart of my artwork’s meaning.
 In this passage, the given for a follower of Christ is that they have faith.
 That is the most basic element in being a disciple.
-To that faith Peter provides a sequential list of things to add- virtue (the commitment to do right), knowledge, self-control (Temperance in the KJV), perseverance, godliness, brotherly kindness, and love.
-In my artwork, the fact that as an artist I made art was the given.
-As a believer the first things I need to add to my faith are virtue and knowledge.
-As an artist the primary elements in my work were the line and the drip.
+To that faith, Peter provides a sequential list of things to add- virtue (the commitment to do right), knowledge, self-control (Temperance in the KJV), perseverance, godliness, brotherly kindness, and love.
+As an artist, the fact that I make art is the given.
+As a believer, the first things I need to add to my faith are virtue and knowledge.
+As an artist, the primary elements in my work were the line and the drip.

-Okay back to the main point- the recipe.
+Back to the main point- the recipe.
 After virtue and knowledge, we add more elements that lead to spiritual maturity: self-control, perseverance, godliness, brotherly kindness, and finally love.
-I won’t belabor the point but I think a little reflection really can make clear the logic of this progression.
-What really struck me was how love is the capstone of the list.
+I won’t belabor the point but I think a little reflection can make clear the logic of this progression.
+What struck me was how love is the capstone of the list.
 It isn’t that we have faith and then add love.
-There are a litany of elements that come before love.
+There is a litany of elements that come before love.
 Why?

 If all that is true, why is love then the last element?
 I believe it is because if we do not lay the proper foundation then the love that we add to our faith is not Biblical, Godly love but worldly love.
-I think maybe this can be more easily seen in the issue of holiness/ godliness.
-It is all too common in churches for the Godliness or holiness we teach to not be grounded in knowledge, self-control, and perseverance.
-Rather than a Godliness that reflects God we actually often teach a holiness that is more reflective of the Pharisee.
-Rather than teaching our congregants to engage with a living and loving God we teach them to follow a list of statutes, a legal code.
+Maybe this can be more easily seen in the issue of holiness/ godliness.
+It is all too common in churches for the godliness or holiness we teach to not be grounded in knowledge, self-control, and perseverance.
+Rather than a godliness that reflects God we often teach a holiness that is more reflective of the Pharisees.
+Rather than teaching our congregants to engage with a living and loving God, we teach them to follow a list of statutes, a legal code.

 When it comes to love, there are a variety of perversions that we can bring in from our worldly perspectives.
 One that I see most often ties our conception of love to our emotional response.
-Jack Crabtree, a philosopher at Gutenberg College who I respect has said, “There are two kinds of people in the world.
+Jack Crabtree, a philosopher who helped found Gutenberg College has said, “There are two kinds of people in the world.
 There’s philosophers and drug addicts.
 And, Christianity is the drug of choice for a lot of people.”
-I see this often in how people approach the issue of spiritual maturity.
+I often see this in how people approach the issue of spiritual maturity.
 Many do not see spiritual maturity as developing greater consonance and relationship with truth but as maintaining a spiritual high.
-The problem is that to maintain that spiritual high you often have to live in a disconnect with the everyday realities of our lives.
-This harms us spiritually and pragmatically, is completely inconsistent of the spiritual experiences recorded in scripture, those of the prophets and apostles, and destroys our testimony to the world that begins to see us as odd balls who are not truly connected to reality.
+The problem is that to maintain that spiritual high, you often have to live in a disconnect with the everyday realities of our lives.
+This harms us spiritually and pragmatically, is completely inconsistent with the spiritual experiences of the prophets and apostles recorded in scripture, and destroys our testimony to the world that sees us as oddballs who are not truly connected to reality.
 For many evangelicals, their conception of love is shallow and self-centered not the deep profound love called for in scripture.

 We tend to justify our love by looking at how we treat those who return our love.
-But, Jesus pointed out that even the tax collectors (the lowliest of all people) love those who love them.
+But, Jesus pointed out that even the tax collectors (the lowliest of all people in first-century Israel) love those who love them.
 The real test is how we treat those who disagree with us, who disturb us, those we find objectionable.

 I am not always patient.
-Even when others think I am being patient I see the impatience that I am hiding under the surface.
+Even when others think I am being patient, I see the impatience that I am hiding under the surface.
 I am not always kind.
 I seek to be.
-But, I fail at times.
+But, I fail too often.
 I can even be flat-out rude.
 I envy.
 At times, I am arrogant.
 I am an artist and an academic.
-These are two fields that almost pride an over inflated ego.
+These are two fields that almost pride an overinflated ego.
 There is no doubt that I have an ego.
-When I look back at the me of 20 years ago, I see that I have grown but I also see how far I have to go.
-I tend to be laid back but there are times when I insist on my way for no further reason than it is my way.
+When I look back at me of 20 years ago, I see that I have grown but I also see how far I have to go.
+I tend to be laid back but there are times when I insist on my way for no reason other than it is my way.
 I can be irritable…ask my kids…ask my wife.
 I can be resentful.
 Do I struggle with resentment over how I was treated in Central Louisiana?
 Yep.
 It is getting better.
 But, at times I even nurse the feelings to make sure they don’t completely fade.
-While I do think I rejoice in truth, I at times also rejoice in wrong doing.
+While I do think I rejoice in the truth, I, at times, also rejoice in wrongdoing.
 Do I believe all things, hope all things, endure all things?
 To be honest I have trouble even contemplating that.
 It is so immense.
 Can I behave properly in any or all of these traits of love for a time?
 Yes.
 But, without end?
 No.

 The good news isn’t that, when we are in Christ, God empowers us to live to the perfect Biblical standard.
 Those who teach this are heaping on their followers a heavy burden that they themselves cannot bear.
 The good news is that despite our failures and our lack of love, we are loved.
 This love is not based on our performance.
 It is not based on any of the toxic beliefs that Christians so often hold (as an aside everyone should read Toxic Faith by Stephen Arterburn and Jack Felton).
 God does not want our guilt or to motivate the elevation of our spiritual performance.
 He wants our love.
 He doesn’t promise health, wealth, or temporal satisfaction for the faithful as a reward.
 He promises hardships and trials.
 Don’t feel guilty if your life is hard!

-I once had a person tell me of the resentment they felt for me because I had made all the wrong choices in life and they had made the right choices and my life was easy and theirs was hard.
-There is no doubt that I have filled my life with wrong choices.
-I would suggest that the notion that my life was easy was misplaced.
-But, over the last couple of years as my life has been exceedingly hard I have taken great solace from the life of John the Baptist.
+I once had my eldest sister tell me of the resentment she felt for me because I had made all the wrong choices in life and she had made the right choices yet my life was easy and hers was hard.
+There is no doubt that I have filled my life with wrong choices though the notion that my life was easy was misplaced.
+Over the last couple of years, as my life has been exceedingly hard, ironically at times because of mistreatment from this sister, I have taken great solace from the life of John the Baptist.
 Jesus himself said that there was no one greater on earth than John the Baptist.
 Yet, what was his reward?
 He lost his head!
 I know it is sad that I take comfort from this.
 But, our view of love really affects our theology.
 When we bring our distorted view of love to the table we begin to distort not only how we view others but how we expect God to view us.
 There is no doubt that God loved John the Baptist.
-Yet, his reward is eternal not temporal.
+Yet, his reward was eternal, not temporal.
 His love was not manifested in the warm fuzzies but in his care for John’s interior self and his eternal state.

 As any sinner should, I have also taken great comfort from the story of King David.
-Here is a man who loves God.
-God even says that David is a man after his own heart.
+Here was a man who loved God.
+God even said that David was a man after his own heart.
 Yet look at all the horrible things he did in his life!
 But, there were also times when he was keenly close to God and worked only to glorify God.
 When David volunteered to fight Goliath, his oldest brother accused him of doing it out of pride.
 Yet, scripture is clear that he did it out of love and honor for God.
-When we follow God, we will be accused of doing wrong- sometimes by those very close to us.
+When we follow God, we may be accused of doing wrong- sometimes by those very close to us.

-It is easy for us to look at story like this and say, “people don’t get me.”
+It is easy for us to look at a story like this and say, “people don’t get me.”
 “I am a good person.”
 And, it is probably true…relatively speaking.
 But, take a look at our examples of Moses and David!
 David was a murder and an adulterer whose actions had devastating results on his family.
-Moses was also a murderer and in the end sinned so that he could not enter the Promised Land.
-None are Good!
+Moses was also a murderer and in the end, sinned so that he could not enter the Promised Land.
+None are fully good.

-We sometimes look at our well-behaved children and their success or ours and the comfort it has created in their lives and feel as though we are pleasing to God.
+We sometimes look at our well-behaved children or our own success and the comfort it has created and feel as though we are pleasing to God.
 We deceive ourselves.
 God does not care about the exterior but the interior.
 David sinned by murder but showed true contrition.
 I fail to love and justify myself.
 My sin is greater.

 A Biblical concept of love humbles us.
 We fail at it.
 I fail at it.
 My greatest failures are often when I bring in my worldly understanding of love and justify my own failings.

-The more I think about it the more convinced I become that there is really only one sin.
-Pride.
+The more I think about it, the more convinced I become that there is really only one sin- Pride.
 When we lie, kill, steal, are selfish, rude, or any myriad of sins it is ultimately because we believe that we know better than God or maybe we, at that moment, just don’t care what God thinks.
 That is pride.
 We elevate ourselves as idols above God.
 The contrast to pride is humility.
-When humble, we understand our place as creatures not creators.
-C. S. Lewis said, “There are only two kinds of people in the end: those who say to God, ‘Thy will be done,’ and those to whom God says, in the end, ‘Thy will be done.’
-All that are in Hell choose it.”
+When humble, we understand our place as creatures, not creators.
+C. S. Lewis said, “There are only two kinds of people in the end: those who say to God, ‘Thy will be done,’ and those to whom God says, in the end, ‘Thy will be done.'”